fdeblasio/pokeemerald-expansion/README.md

     - Learn Snarl by level up

 - Stantler (postgame):
+    - Evolves into Wyrdeer by simply knowing Psyshield Bash
     - Learns Psyshield Bash by level up

 - Raikou (not in main game):